-Exemptions from the definition of taxable wages NIA 60 Exemptions from the definition of employee NIA Exemptions from the definition of employment NIA TOTAL VALUE OF UNEMPLOYMENT INSURANCE TAX EXEMPTIONS NIA
+Exemptions from the definition of taxable wages NIA Exemptions from the definition of employee NIA Exemptions from the definition of employment NIA TOTAL VALUE OF UNEMPLOYMENT INSURANCE TAX EXEMPTIONS NIA

-TOTAL QUANTIFIABLE UNEMPLOYMENT INSURANCE TAX EXPENDITURES61 NIA
+TOTAL QUANTIFIABLE UNEMPLOYMENT INSURANCE TAX EXPENDITURES

-61 These expenditures represent forgone revenues to the state unemployment insurance fund.
+&lt;sup>101 These expenditures represent forgone revenues to the state unemployment insurance fund.

-USE FUEL TAX EXPENDITURES62 - FISCAL YEAR 2015
+USE FUEL TAX EXPENDITURES - FISCAL YEAR 2018

 Arizona has a two-tiered use fuel (diesel fuel) tax rate.
-There is a use fuel tax rate of 26¢ per gallon on use fuel used in the propulsion of a use class motor vehicle on any highway within Arizona [A.R.S, § 28-5060 (B)(2)], with the exception of clean burning use fuel, and a use fuel tax rate of 18¢ per gallon of use fuel used in the propulsion of a light class motor vehicle or exempt use class motor vehicle [A.R.S. § 28-5606 (B)(1)].
+There is a use fuel tax rate of 26¢ per gallon on use fuel used in the propulsion of a use class motor vehicle on any highway within Arizona (A.R.S, § 28-5060 (B)(2)), with the exception of clean burning use fuel, and a use fuel tax rate of 18¢ per gallon of use fuel used in the propulsion of a light class motor vehicle or exempt use class motor vehicle (A.R.S. § 28-5606 (B)(1)).
 A tax of 26¢ is collected by licensed suppliers.

-During FY 2015, total use fuel tax collected was \$226.13 million.
+During FY 2018, total use fuel tax collected was \$255,616,714.
 The primary source of revenue is from licensed suppliers.
 The proceeds of this tax go into the Highway User Revenue Fund and are distributed to the Department of Public Safety, Economic Strength Fund, state highway fund, counties, and incorporated cities and towns.